InaKrapp/whisper-locally-running/README.md

 I believe that I caught the most common errors.
 But this software is still in its early stage, so it is very likely I missed something.
 If you encounter any errors, please inform me and I will see if I can resolve them.
 Likewise, feel free to suggest any feature that you would like to see added.

+# Related and similar projects

+In implementing the recorder, this project was very helpful for me: [(https://github.com/dv66/audio-recorder-pyqt](audio-recorder-pyqt)
+Several other projects to run Whisper locally exist on Github.
+This project is not based on anyone of them in particular.
+Of the ones that I know of, [https://github.com/dv66/audio-recorder-pyqt](vink) is probably the most similar.
+But it still has some differences, so it might be worth trying out both for the users to decide which one they like best.